alexrdavidson99/python_mpag/README.md

 # python_mpag
-This is for feedback on my python code for the python mpag course. images are taken of a  laser focused onto a CCD with different experimental set up`s i.e. laser with more power, we want to measure the size of the area the focused laser takes up on the CCD so that we are not pixel limiting when we set the actual experiment. knowing the pixel size and distribution this can be worked out.
+images are taken of a  laser focused onto a CCD with different experimental set up`s i.e. laser with more power, we want to measure the size of the area the focused laser takes up on the CCD so that we are not pixel limiting when we set the actual experiment. knowing the pixel size and distribution this can be worked out.